metricly/metricly-docs/content/right-sizing/reports-azure-right-sizing.md

 ### 1. Scope of Analysis

-The following scope criteria can be used to both include or exclude resources.
+The following scope criteria can be used to both include or exclude resources:

 - **Names**: Select resources by inserting a string.
 - **Virtual Machines**: Select resources from a dropdown.